-Since the sole purpose of doing this ride is to raise funds and awareness for Parkinson’s Disease, all adult cyclists are required to raise a minimum of $150 for The Michael J. Fox Foundation.
+Since the sole purpose of doing this ride is to raise funds and awareness for Parkinson’s disease, all adult cyclists are required to raise a minimum of $250 for The Michael J. Fox Foundation.
 These funds must be raised before Ride Day.
+Registration Fees are tax deductible but do not count toward the fundraising minimum.
 There is no minimum fundraising amount for those who Cycle In Sync from around the world, however, we ask that you do your best, knowing that research will not move forward without us!
 Teen and Youth riders are also not required to raise these funds but it is our sincere hope that this will be a learning opportunity for them to get involved in some capacity.
 Even the youngest of them can have a lemonade stand, help at a yard sale, or do chores around the house for neighbors and other family members.

 How do I fundraise as part of a Team?

 It is important that each cyclist supports the cause by doing their own fundraising.
 Rest assured however that if you are a member of a Team, your fundraising total will also show up as part of the Team Total.
 With well over 1000 cyclists riding toward the cure, Individual Fundraising is the only way that we can track things like VIP status and invitations to MVP events.

 You will use your Fundraising Dashboard to make changes to your personal page, email donors, track fundraising, etc.

 Simply use the red FUNDRAISING DASHBOARD button on the top right of our Home Page (in the drop down menu on Mobile View).
 You will be linked directly to the Team Fox page where you will login with the user name and password that you used to register for the Ride.
 If you have any trouble, please email our friends at email@example.com.

 What if I have NOT met my fundraising minimum by Ride Day?

 The whole purpose of this Ride is to raise the funds for research that will lead us to a cure.